ethereum/ethereum-org-website/src/content/contributing/funding-rounds/participating/index.md

 <ExpandableCard
-title="Wait, I have to pay for this?" contentPreview="Ethereum.org is using Allo Protocol by Gitcoin to execute funding rounds"> Allo Protocol by Gitcoin utilizes a mechanism called "quadratic funding" to allocate funds democratically, optimizing for human impact.
+title="Wait, I have to pay for this?" contentPreview="Ethereum.org is using Allo Protocol by Gitcoin to execute funding rounds"> Allo Protocol by Gitcoin utilizes a mechanism called <strong>quadratic funding</strong> to allocate funds democratically, optimizing for human impact.

-Your "donation" represents your vote in how the matching funds should be <em>allocated</em>.
+Your donation represents your vote in how the matching funds should be <em>allocated</em>.

 The funds in the matching pool are intended to be the main source of funding—donations by participants are meant to signal where they'd prefer the matching pool funds to be allocated, while keeping votes scarce (unlimited free votes would break the model).